 Atalaya Castle at Huntington Beach State Park

 After lunch we went back to Huntington Beach State Park to do some of the attractions.
-Just make sure you save your entrance receipt if you leave and come back to the park.
+Be sure to save your entrance receipt if you leave and come back to the park.

-Atalaya Castle is the former winter home of Archer and Anna Hyatt Huntington.
-There’s an additional $2 entry fee to visit the “castle” on the beach, but it is well worth it.
+There was an additional $2 entry fee to visit the “castle” on the beach, but it was well worth it.

 Trails and Boardwalks at Huntington Beach State Park

-Lots of bird enthusiasts with their binoculars and long telephoto lenses try to identify as many of the 300 bird species found in the park as they can.
+Every year tons of bird enthusiasts, with their binoculars and long telephoto lenses, try to identify as many of the 300 bird species found in the park as they can.
 The park has a thorough birding checklist that everyone uses.

 Dinner in Pawleys Island